tramitit/guides/en/slovakia/application_for_maternity_leave.md

 ---
-title: "Application for Maternity Leave"
-author: "Ricardo Batista"
+author: Ricardo Batista
-date: "2024-06-07"
-categories: ["Slovakia"]
+categories:
-meta_title: ""
-description: "Guide on how to apply for maternity leave in Slovakia"
+- Slovakia
+date: '2024-06-07'
+description: Understand the process of applying for maternity leave within Slovakia's legislation.
+Ensure a smooth transition with necessary documents and preparations.
 draft: false
+meta_title: 'Maternity Leave Procedure in Slovakia: A Comprehensive Guide'
+title: 'Maternity Leave Procedure in Slovakia: A Comprehensive Guide'
-translationKey: "slovakia-application_for_maternity_leave"
+translationKey: slovakia-application_for_maternity_leave
 ---

 ## Description
 ### What is it?